OWASP/OdTM/guide/lab1_introduction.md

 ![lab1_example3](pics/lab1_example1modelled1.png)

-Note, the ontology-driven threat modelling framework is focused on the network communications.
+Note, the ontology-driven threat modeling framework is focused on the network communications.
 Every data flow represents a network connection from a client (edge without arrow) to a server (edge with arrow).
 Such a connection is bidirectional, and you do not have to create a flow from the server to client (but this sort of traffic should be taken into account).